 Alas, we were unable to do that.
 Instead of a total of 60 bonus points being distributed to the class, we amassed a whopping zero due to the selfishness of a few individuals.

-You’re probably thinking right now, “Well, isn’t that a shame.”
+You’re probably thinking, “Well, isn’t that a shame.”

 To which I would reply, “Why, yes.
 Yes it is.
 In fact, it’s worse than a shame; it’s a tragedy.
 The Tragedy of the Commons.”